Traveling to Italy during Covid-19: What you need to know before you go - KION546

 On November 6, the country was divided into zones, depending on infection levels: red, orange and yellow.

 In yellow zones (lowest case numbers), bars and restaurants close at 6 p.m.; restaurant groups are limited to six people.
-Local festivals have been banned, and museums, theaters, cinemas and gyms are closed.
+Local festivals have been banned, and theaters, cinemas and gyms are closed.
 Shopping centers are closed at weekends.
-There is a nightly curfew from 10 p.m. to 5 a.m.
+Museums, however, will be allowed to reopen from January 16.
+The government is considering banning bars and restaurants offering takeaway after 6 p.m. in an effort to avoid people congregating.

 In orange zones (higher risk), restaurants and bars are closed entirely and regional borders are closed.
 People can move freely within their own towns, but cannot leave their area unless for work or an emergency.